ewotring/payments_exercise/README.md

-DONE need to create migration and model for payment payment needs date of payment and amount of payment timestamps (could play with datetime.now) for date of payment (what time zone? maybe stick to UTC) outstanding balance should be `funded_amount` - the sum of all of the payment amounts belonging to that loan validation if payment amount exceeds outstanding balance, prohibit payment creation and return validation errors need payment controller (rails generate?)
+DONE need to create migration and model for payment payment needs date of payment and amount of payment timestamps (could play with datetime.now) for date of payment (what time zone? maybe stick to UTC) DONE outstanding balance should be `funded_amount` - the sum of all of the payment amounts belonging to that loan validation if payment amount exceeds outstanding balance, prohibit payment creation and return validation errors need payment controller (rails generate?)